Zohra Lampert

-Zohra Lampert (born May 13, 1931) is a retired American actress, who has had roles on stage, film and television.
+Zohra Lampert is a retired American actress, who has had roles on stage, film and television.
 She performed under her then-married name of Zohra Alton early in her career.
 Lampert achieved critical acclaim for her work on Broadway as well, earning two Tony Award nominations for her roles in Look: We've Come Through (1962) and Mother Courage and Her Children (1963).
 Her film performances include the title character in the 1971 cult horror film Let's Scare Jessica to Death.
 She won a Primetime Emmy Award for her guest role in a 1975 episode of Kojak.

 Early life and education

-Lampert was born in the Bronx on May 13, 1931, the only child of Rose and Morris Lampert, both Russian-Jewish immigrants.
-In 1940 the family lived in the Washington Heights section of Manhattan, and Morris Lampert worked in a hardware store.
+Lampert was the only child of Rose and Morris Lampert, both Russian-Jewish immigrants.
+In 1940, the family lived in the Washington Heights section of Manhattan, and Morris Lampert worked in a hardware store.
 She attended the High School of Music & Art and the University of Chicago, graduating in 1952.
 She later studied acting at HB Studio with Uta Hagen; she also studied with Mira Rostova.